Children's therapy

 Sometimes adults (parents, carers, teachers, social workers) find themselves in the position of having tried everything that they can think of to help a child to make positive change and yet progress doesn’t seem to be being made.
 This is a tough place to be....

-It might be that a child is displaying a lot of sadness, is withdrawn or self-harming; or that they are having explosive outbursts which are making life really difficult for the child or young person and those around them; or that they seem scared all the time, unable to enjoy things and not wanting to go to school; or that they just can’t seem to get on with other children.
+It might be that a child is displaying a lot of sadness, is withdrawn or self-harming; or that they are having explosive outbursts which are making life really difficult for the child and those around them; or that they seem scared all the time, unable to enjoy things and not wanting to go to school; or that they just can’t seem to get on with other children.

 We have worked with children who were presenting in all of these different ways pre-therapy, also those who have experienced significant losses e.g. refugee and asylum seeking children, fostered and adopted children, and those who have experienced bereavements.
-We have experience working with children who are questioning their sexuality and/or gender too.
+We also have experience of working with children who are questioning their sexuality and/or gender too.

 Therapy provides a time and space where a child can work things out in the company of an adult who has no agenda other than spending time with them, supporting them in however they choose to engage in the room.
 In our experience, children use their therapy sessions to express and explore the things that are most important to them at that time in their lives; whether these are events from the past or present or feeling states that they are experiencing or remember experiencing.

 We know that working with the adults around the child, first and foremost the parents or carers, is often vital to the progress of the child who is engaging in therapy.
-This means that we meet regularly with the adults involved to provide support and a time to think together about what the child is expressing and needs in terms of support to move forward.

-We are highly experienced in working with schools and social workers.We know this is very important when working with children affected by trauma.
+We are highly experienced in working with schools and other agencies.
+We know this is very important when working with children affected by trauma.

 We always have cups of tea and biscuits, sometimes chocolates too!